jrkernan/slack-drive-archiver/README.md

 - Captioned Posts (for messages that include both text and one or more attachments)
 - Miscellaneous (for any other type of file)

 Each file name begins with the timestamp and ends with the sender’s username.
-Messages posted in Slack threads are ignored, unless they are also sent to the channel.
+Messages posted in reply-threads are ignored, unless they are also sent to the channel.

 ## Deployment